WHERE’S THE PROTEIN?

 At its centre sits a magnificent King Oyster Mushroom, seared to golden perfection and draped in a silky green peppercorn cream sauce.
 It’s rich, meaty, and full of umami without pretending to be meat.

-But the real power lies beneath: our 17-Root Demiglace, built on a deeply reduced foundation of lentils and chickpeas—two of nature’s most potent protein sources.
+However, the real power lies beneath: our 17-Root Demiglace, which we build on a deeply reduced foundation of lentils and chickpeas—two of nature’s most potent protein sources.
 Every spoonful delivers genuine plant protein, fibre, and micronutrients.
-The cassava fondant beneath completes the dish with substance and balance.
+Meanwhile, the cassava fondant beneath completes the dish with substance and balance.

 What You’re Actually Getting